Skip to Content

 January 12, 2026

-While graduate student Farah Ormelet was considering topics for her master’s thesis, she spent some time looking at the TikTok accounts created by members of the Haitian community.
-They featured content targeting Haitians in Canada, as well as those interested in coming here.
+While graduate student Farah Ormelet was considering topics for her master’s thesis in Communication, she spent some time looking at TikTok accounts targeting Haitians in Canada, as well as those interested in crossing the border.

 Photo of graduate student Farah Ormelet